Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Theoretical analysis of margin-based AL in high dimensions

-In this section we present a theorem that rigorously proves how logistic regression with oracle uncertainty sampling leads to worse classifiers in the high-dimensional setting (i.e.\ $\nlab \ll d$) where most samples are acquired with U-AL (i.e.\ $\passiveratio \ll 1$) --- a phenomenon observed on real-world data in Figure \ref{fig:teaser}.
-Moreover, we discuss an insight that directly follows from the proof intuition: in problems where many samples in the unlabeled dataset are close to the optimal decision boundary (i.e.\ small $\mean/\sigma$ ratio), the error gap between oracle U-AL and PL increases.
+In this section we present theorems that rigorously prove how logistic regression with margin-based AL leads to worse classifiers in the high-dimensional setting (i.e.\ $\nlab \ll d$) where most samples are acquired with M-AL (i.e.\ $\passiveratio \ll 1$) --- a phenomenon observed on real-world data in Figure \ref{fig:teaser}-Right.
+Moreover, we discuss an insight that directly follows from the proof intuition: if many samples in the unlabeled dataset are close to the optimal decision boundary (i.e.\ small $\mean/\sigma$ ratio), the error gap between M-AL and PL increases.
 We confirm this intuition on real-world data in Section~\ref{sec:exp_verify_theory}.

+First, we state the assumptions under which our results hold for high-dimensional active learning.
+Formal versions of these conditions can be found in the Appendix~\ref{sec:appendix_thm}.

+\begin{assumption} Let $\nlab$ be the labeling (or query) budget and $\nunl$ the unlabeled set size.
+Assume that $\nlab \ll \nunl$ and $d \gg \nlab$.
+Moreover, consider the distribution described in Section~\ref{sec:datadistr} with $\mean/\stdsig < 2$, and let $\Dseed$ and $\Dunl$ be datasets drawn i.i.d.\ from these joint and the marginal distributions, respectively. \end{assumption}

-We state the informal theorem here and refer to Appendix~\ref{sec:appendix_thm} for the formal statement and proof. \looseness=-1
+Our main results provide lower bounds on the gap between the population error resulting from M-AL versus PL (i.e.\ uniform sampling).
+We first state a theorem characterizing this gap for oracle M-AL and refer to Appendix~\ref{sec:appendix_thm} for the formal statement and proof. \looseness=-1

-\begin{theorem}[informal] Let $ \nlab \ll \nunl$ and let $\Dunl$ and $\Dseed$ be datasets drawn i.i.d.\ from the joint distribution described in Section~\ref{sec:datadistr} with $\mean/\stdsig < 2$.
-Then, in the high-dimensional regime when $d \gg \nlab$, there exist universal constants $0<\cone, \epsilon \ll 1$ and $t, \ctwo>0$ such that with probability larger than $1-e^{-\ctwo t^2/2}$ it holds that: where $\Psifull$ is a strictly increasing function, defined in Section \ref{sec:appendix_tgmm}, and In particular, if $\passiveratio < \delta $ for $0< \delta < 1/2$, then \end{theorem} Note that $\Psifull$ is similar to the cumulative distribution function of the Gaussian distribution (see Appendix~\ref{sec:appendix_tgmm} for the exact definition and more details).
-We now discuss the assumptions of Theorem \ref{thm:mixturesoracle}.
-Observe that if the ratio $\mu/\sigma$ is large, then PL can also be used to achieve low error.
-Hence, we assume settings where $\mean/\stdsig < 2$, which also cover real-world datasets that contain ambiguous samples that lie near the optimal decision boundary.
-Finally, a small seed set proportion $\passiveratio$ allows for sufficiently many active queries, and is common in situations that employ AL.
+\begin{theorem}[informal] Consider the setting introduced in~\Cref{ass:main_ass}.
+Then there exist universal constants $0<\cone, \epsilon \ll 1$ and $t, \ctwo>0$ such that with probability larger than $1-e^{-\ctwo t^2/2}$ it holds that: where $\Psifull$ is a strictly increasing function, defined in Section \ref{sec:appendix_tgmm}, and In particular, if $\passiveratio < \delta $ for $0< \delta < 1/2$, then \end{theorem} Note that $\Psifull$ is similar to the cumulative distribution function of the Gaussian distribution (see Appendix~\ref{sec:appendix_tgmm} for the exact definition and more details).